Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Photos from Ueno district and Ueno Park in Tokyo in Japan

-Ueno is popular for families because of the park and zoo
+Ueno is popular with families because of the park and zoo

 So not to get all philosophical on you, but why do we even need a specific "family-friendly" tag for a neighborhood?
 Doesn't every tourist, old and young, need comfort, convenience, and a bit of culture?
 I mean if you’re looking to stay close to the zoo, just see where the Tokyo zoo is and stay there.